Keyboard shortcuts

 }

-That's because Duat will call the setup function (after some initial setup, and before some final setup) in order to do the initial setup for duat.
-For all intents and purposes, treat the setup function as if it were the init.lus on a neovim configuration, as it will do all the setup for Duat.
+That's because Duat will call the setup function (after some initial setup, and before some final setup) in order configure Duat.
+For all intents and purposes, treat the setup function as if it were the init.lua on a neovim configuration.

 Of course, not everything needs to be placed inside of this function.
 For example, you could separate the plugins into a separate function, if you think that will look cleaner: